How do you pronounce your last name?

 I've begun to keep a reading list, where you can see what I hope to read, or have read, year by year, beginning with 2016.
 There are so, so many books I love.
-Of them, a few: A Wrinkle in Time by Madeleine L'Engle; Contact by Carl Sagan; The Time Traveler's Wife by Audrey Niffenegger; The Stand by Stephen King.
-Recent favorites are Emily St. John Mandel's Station Eleven and Jon Klassen's I Want My Hat Back, which my daughter and I read together.
+Of them, a few: Contact, by Carl Sagan; A Wrinkle in Time, by Madeleine L'Engle; The Time Traveler's Wife, by Audrey Niffenegger; Never Let Me Go, by Kazuo Ishiguro.

 How did you get started writing novels?

 I just did it.
 I was seventeen or eighteen years old, and had few obligations other than my retail job.
 I'd heard the advice "write what you know".
 I didn't think I knew much, so I wrote what I wanted to know: life as a successful young author.
-That first novel is a train wreck, and its author didn't know the first thing about being a successful young author.
+That first novel is a train wreck, and its unsuccessful young author didn't know the first thing about being a successful one.
 It's an amusing train wreck, at least.

 I heard that Eleanor took 15 years to write.
 How is that possible?